sakamomotto/sample/README.md

 # sample

+Hello, world!
 This is a sample repository.